union-imgcross icon

 Leave expiry Employees can avail themselves of the unused portion of leaves of a particular year by June 30th of the next calendar year at the latest.

-Leave cash out In case the employment contract is terminated, the employee is entitled to allowance for the unused days of their annual leave.
+Leave cash out In case the employment contract is terminated, the employee is entitled to an allowance for the unused days of their annual leave.

 Accrued leave at termination Terminated employees are entitled to a proportion of their annual leave in that particular year.